-Intra-articular or soft tissue administration (triamcinolone hexacetonide [Canadian product]): Symptomatic treatment of subacute and chronic inflammatory joint diseases including: synovitis, tendinitis, bursitis, epicondylitis, rheumatoid arthritis (RA), juvenile idiopathic arthritis (JIA), osteoarthritis, or post-traumatic arthritis.
+Intra-articular or soft tissue administration (triamcinolone hexacetonide [Canadian product]): Symptomatic treatment of subacute and chronic inflammatory joint diseases including: synovitis, tendinopathy, bursitis, epicondylitis, rheumatoid arthritis (RA), juvenile idiopathic arthritis (JIA), osteoarthritis, or post-traumatic arthritis.

 Intralesional administration (triamcinolone acetonide [Kenalog-10 only]): Alopecia areata; discoid lupus erythematosus; keloids; localized hypertrophic, infiltrated, inflammatory lesions of granuloma annulare, lichen planus, lichen simplex chronicus (neurodermatitis), and psoriatic plaques; necrobiosis lipoidica diabeticorum; cystic tumors of an aponeurosis or tendon (ganglia).

 Intramuscular administration (triamcinolone acetonide [Kenalog-40] only):